Sourdough Banana Bread Recipe (with discard/active starter)

 How to Make Sourdough Banana Bread

-In a bowl of a stand mixer with a paddle attachment, cream room-temperature butter and sugar on medium speed until light and fluffy, about 2-3 minutes.
+1. In a stand mixer bowl with a paddle attachment, cream together room-temperature butter and sugar on medium speed until the mixture is light and fluffy, about 2-3 minutes.

-Once combined, add the eggs to the mixture, one at a time.
-Continue to beat on medium speed until it is light, fluffy, and pale yellow in color.
-Stop to scrape the sides of the bowl when necessary.
+1. Once combined, add the eggs one at a time, beating on medium speed until the batter is light, fluffy, and pale yellow.
+Scrape down the sides of the bowl as needed.

-In a separate bowl, add the flour, baking soda, and salt and whisk until combined.
+1. In a separate bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-While mixing on stir/low, alternate adding the dry ingredients and sourdough discard to the egg mixture.
-Occasionally stop mixing to scrape the sides of the bowl.
-Mix until there are just a few streaks of flour left.
+1. On stir/low speed, alternate adding the dry ingredients and sourdough discard to the egg mixture.
+Stop occasionally to scrape the bowl sides.
+Mix until only a few streaks of flour remain.

-Add the batter to the prepared loaf pan.
-Sprinkle with additional chopped nuts or chocolate chips, if desired.
-Bake for 55-65 minutes or until a toothpick comes out clean.
+1. Pour the batter into the prepared loaf pan.
+Sprinkle with extra chopped nuts or chocolate chips, if desired.
+Bake for 50-60 minutes or until a toothpick comes out clean.
+The internal temperature of the baked banana bread should be 200-205°F.

-Remove from the oven and cool on a wire rack for 10 minutes before slicing.
+1. Remove from the oven and let cool on a wire rack for 10 minutes before slicing.
 Enjoy!

 How to Store